 Like a little piece of heaven, the Ridges Sanctuary is a National Natural Landmark made up of forests and wetlands, is home to vast amounts of flora and fauna, including 25 species of orchids, more than 60 different types of birds and the endangered Hine’s Emerald Dragonfly.

 Explore miles of hiking trails year-round—even on snowshoes.
 And a visit to this sanctuary wouldn’t be complete without seeing the historic and rare two-structure lighthouse system known as Baileys Harbor Range Lights.

 Newport State Park – Ellison Bay

-If you’re an outdoor enthusiast, you’ll want to make the trek up to the tip of the Door Peninsula to this special place—the only designated wilderness park in Wisconsin’s park system.
+If you’re an outdoor enthusiast, you’ll want to make the trek up to the tip of the Door Peninsula to Newport State Park—the only designated wilderness park in Wisconsin’s park system.
 Explore hiking and biking trails galore, or do a little camping and fishing along 11 miles of Lake Michigan shoreline.

 What could be more relaxing than sipping good wine?
-Between Lake Michigan and the waters of Green Bay, you’ll find eight wineries that have joined forces to form this unique experience for tourists.
+Between Lake Michigan and the waters of Green Bay, you’ll find nine wineries that have joined forces to form the Door County Wine Trail that creates a deliciously unique experience for tourists.
 Make a toast to cherry, apple and other tasty wines that this region is famous for.

 Mink River Estuary – Ellison Bay

-The best way to explore this freshwater area in northern Door County—considered one of the most pristine estuaries in the U.S.—is by kayak or canoe.
+The best way to explore the Mink River Estuary, a freshwater area in northern Door County that's considered one of the most pristine estuaries in the U.S., is by kayak or canoe.
 You’ll start and end your amazing journey in Rowleys Bay.